rodriguezmeza/cTreeBalls/README.md

     ../cballs parameters_explained

 At the end of the run you will, as before, have a pdf file of the plot.

+By default **cBalls** reads/writes catalog of points to analyzed files in 4-column format with x, y, z columns first and then value of the convergence field.
+It has a two line header:

+    # nbody NDIM Lx Ly Lz
+    # nbody-value NDIM-value Lx Ly Lz - values

+Try running:

+    ../cballs nbody=6480 o=points_on_sphere testmodel=unit-sphere-random options=stop

+In the `Output` directory you will have a file: `points_on_sphere.txt`.
+View its contents to see the two lines header and the 4 columns structure of data.
+You can plot this file:

+    python scripts/plot3D_points-on-sphere.py

+Note: in the above example `points_on_sphere` was not given an extension.
+By default **cBalls** gives to the output files the extension `.txt`.

 You may also consult the code´s man page for more detailed information on how to run **cBalls**: